Alfresco/alfresco-ng2-components/docs/content-services/components/alfresco-viewer.component.md

 ### [Transclusions](../../user-guide/transclusion.md)

-The [Viewer component](viewer.component.md) lets you transclude content for the toolbar (and toolbar buttons), the sidebar, thumbnails, and the "Open with" and "More actions" menus.
+The [Alfresco Viewer component](viewer.component.md) lets you transclude content for the toolbar (and toolbar buttons), the sidebar, thumbnails, and the "Open with" and "More actions" menus.
 See the [Custom layout](#custom-layout) section for full details of all available tranclusions.